cydrobolt/polr/README.md

 ###I'm getting an error in the dashboard; Missing mysqli_fetch_all.

-This problem occurs when your version of PHP is under 5.5.
-If you are running PHP 5.3.x, or below, place this in your `req.php` file:
+This problem occurs if your PHP version is below 5.3 or you do not have the native driver (http://php.net/manual/en/book.mysqlnd.php).
+If you cannot install the native driver, place this in your `req.php` file:

 ```
 function mysqli_fetch_all($res) {